Export Formats

 Note

-CSV does not support the --include-raw option.
-The raw API payload (source_payload) is excluded from CSV output because it contains nested JSON that does not fit the flat CSV format.
+CSV does not support include_raw.
+The raw API payload is excluded because it contains nested JSON that doesn't fit the flat CSV format.